openego/eDisGo/doc/usage_details.rst

 processes (how long cars are parking at a charging station, how much they need to charge, etc.) necessary to apply different charging strategies, as well as information on potential charging sites and integrated charging parks.
+The class :class:`~.network.heat.HeatPump` holds data on heat pump COP, heat demand to be served by the heat pumps and thermal storage units, which is necessary to determine flexibility potential of heat pumps.
 Results data holding results e.g. from the power flow analysis and grid expansion is stored in the :class:`~.network.results.Results` class.
 Configuration data from the config files (see :ref:`default_configs`) is stored